BlackcoinDev/merge-dust/ReadMe.md

 run `node index.js`

-You can script the index.js, or add it to a cron-like scheduler.
+You may script index.js, or add it to a cron-like scheduler.